-Note: Neither the School of Radiography nor the School of Surgical Technology post directory information.
+\Note: The School of Radiography does not post directory information.

 Disclosure of Information without Student Consent

 FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student: